 Where Did Peaches and Cream Come From?

-The dish became popularized in the south as a simple dessert, but made its way up the coast and is now a national staple.
+The dish became popular in the South as a simple dessert, but it made its way up the coast and is now a national staple.

 Although the song brings back some funny memories, I think I prefer Peaches and Cream as an edible delight over a sound bite.
 You decide for yourself.